Guidelines

 2. The Venereology training institute, in addition to the features needed for a dermatology training institute, should have the following features.

-1. A day care centre with out-patient clinics with accessible service which accepts patient self-referral and also referrals from a wide spectrum of health care services.
+1. A day-care centre with out-patient clinics with accessible service which accepts patient self-referral and also referrals from a wide spectrum of health care services.

 2. The volume of cases must be adequate; the range of cases type must be wide: from common to rare STI; from simple to complicated.